Pedro-Filipe/DT_CMR_short_axis_conv_net/README.md

 <img src="https://github.com/ImperialCollegeLondon/DT_CMR_short_axis_conv_net/blob/master/figure_01.png" width="600px"/>
 </p>

-*A: U-Net based CNN architecture.
+*Figure 1: A: U-Net based CNN architecture.
 B: Example of segmented classes in a short-axis image.*

 ## Usage
 This CNN is intended to be used with the scan mean image (average of all acquired diffusion images after co-registration).
 It also seems to work well for individual diffusion images if they are strongly denoised with a non-local means algorithm [2].